The Bluetooth API provides connectivity between Bluetooth enabled devices.

 |qt.bluetooth||Enables logging of cross platform code path in QtBluetooth|

 |qt.bluetooth.osx||Enables logging of the macOS implementation|

-Logging categories can be used to enable additional warning and debug output for QtBluetooth.
-More detailed information about logging can be found in QLoggingCategory.
+Logging categories enable additional warning and debug output for QtBluetooth.
+More detailed information about logging is found in QLoggingCategory.
 A quick way to enable all QtBluetooth logging is to add the following line to the

 Changes to Qt Bluetooth lists important changes in the module API and functionality that were done for the Qt 6 series of Qt.